forio/flow.js/docs/ideas.md

 </ul>
 ```

-To know if someone is online
-- Need to get initial list to track
-    -  either from group or by world
 - Listen on either group channel or world channel for online/offline notifications
     ?
 Why not always the group channel?